U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT

 \subsection{Domain Knowledge for Dental Anatomy Segmentation}

 \paragraph{Label Smoothing of Related Anatomies.} Anatomies in the orofacial region are not always distinct and often share similar shapes and properties.
 For instance, similar tooth types (incisor, canine, molar, premolar) between left-right counterparts, as well as the inferior alveolar and incisive nerves, exhibit close structural relationships.
 Therefore, to guide the model in recognizing similar classes and their spatial relationship, we introduce label smoothing for related anatomies instead of learning with hard one-hot labels.
 For each pixel with class $k$, we set the $k$-th class's target probability to $0.9$ and distribute the remaining $0.1$ evenly across the related classes.
-We apply this strategy to all anatomies with left and right counterparts, neighboring teeth, and to the inferior alveolar and incisive nerves.
+Specifically, for each voxel with a ground truth class label, $k$, and a set of related classes, $S_{r}$, we first initialize a zero vector, $p$, as the soft label, then set $p_k=0.9$ and $p_r = \frac{0.1}{|S_r|}, \forall r \in S_r$.
+We apply this strategy to all anatomies with left-right counterparts, neighboring teeth, and to the inferior alveolar and incisive nerves.

 \paragraph{Weighted Loss for Tiny Structures.} ToothFairy3 introduced three additional classes corresponding to the left and right incisive nerves and the lingual foramen, which house thin, sensitive nerves in the mandible.
 These structures are considerably smaller than other anatomies in the dataset.
-We account for the differences in their volume by applying a class weight of $10$ to these three tiny classes, so that their contribution to the overall loss is not overshadowed by larger anatomies.
+We account for the volume differences by applying a class weight of $10$ to these three tiny classes, so that their contribution to the overall loss is not overshadowed by larger anatomies.